"We believe in the global and unifying aspects of baseball."

 After graduation, the Arizona Diamondbacks hired and assigned me to the Visalia Rawhide of the California League.
 I endured the infamous long bus rides and shockingly brash clubhouses of the minor leagues… and loved every minute of it.
 Then, it was back to the Dominican Republic to work for MLB’s Office of the Commissioner.

 I worked for MLB for two years in the D.R. and seven in Manhattan.
 My duties included international player development, contract approvals, and working on MLB-operated events such as the World Baseball Classic, All-Star Futures Game, and Arizona Fall League.

 While in New York, I married my life’s second true love (in sequence, not importance) – Jessie.
 Jessie and I grew up together in Cupertino, California and, although the bustle of New York City was tons of fun, the pull of home was too strong.
 In 2018, after a final MLB assignment working the Arizona Fall League, we moved to Santa Cruz, where the decision of “beach or mountains” replaced “subway or taxi,” and I could doggedly begin to fulfill my imagined destiny of being a surfer.

 MLB retained me to work as a Consultant on the World Baseball Classic, and I am Vice-Chair of SABR’s Asian Baseball Committee, but I needed even more of a baseball fix after leaving MLB full-time.
-So, I parlayed the coolest parts of my MLB job (traveling and watching baseball) into working with Bob Bavasi of Bavasi Sports Partners on his long-running JapanBall tours.
+So, I parlayed the coolest parts of my former job (traveling and watching baseball) into working with Bob Bavasi of Bavasi Sports Partners on his long-running JapanBall tours.
 While doing so, I earned certification as a Japan Travel Specialist from the Japanese Government’s National Tourism Organization and was quickly convinced to make baseball travel my professional focus.

 After leading a number of his tours, I worked closely with Bob to assume the operation and ownership of JapanBall in 2020.
 It is my goal to strengthen our Japanese base while growing into a truly global source for baseball travel and information.

 I’ll see you at the ballpark!